GrigorisLionis/RussianDeclensions/README.md

 # Russian Declension 0.1
 Extremely simple script, to help learn declensions of Russian Language

-## Inspiration
+## Inspirationn
-Russian declension is relatively difficult, even for a native greek speaker, the language of who contains declensions.
+Russian declension are relatively difficult, evefor a native greek speaker, the language of whom contains declensions.
 Repetition is the key, and this script is used by me  to solidify basic declension.
 I have been using a similar android app but the letters on the phone keyboard became to small :-)

 ## Usage
 python3 declensions.py